Aiden429740/Digital-Portfolio/Documentation.md

 ![Design2](/framework/src/images/Markdown/Design2.png)

 ## Why i chose Design 1 over Design 2
 The first design is visually better compared to the second.
 It has more design features that show off my skills and capabilities.
+The look for the first is more professional looking, calm and easy on the eyes while it keeps a cool feeling.

 # Feedback